caimichael/caimichael.github.io/1_research.md

 -----------------
 **HANK with Actual Expectations Solves the Persistence Puzzle**

-Inertial responses of aggregate variables to unexpected shocks is a key business cycle fact.
-Textbook macroeconomic models lack mechanisms that enhance the persistence of shocks and thus struggle to rationalize this fact without additional features.
-I show that perpetual youth and standard incomplete markets models — the core of modern HANK models — can match this fact with one simple change: replace model expectations with expectations data.
-Many existing theories of expectation formation cannot match patterns of bias in expectations data but a simple Bayesian learning model can explain them.
-Building on this, I characterize a novel mechanism that produces endogenous persistence in HANK models with learning.
-Inertia results from delayed amplification of an initial shock due to the gradual unanchoring of expectations.
-I consider two key dimensions of systematic policy 1) responsiveness to fluctuations, e.g. the slope of the Taylor rule, and 2) time length of government debt rollover and show that the length of lags vary with these choices.
+The inertial response of aggregate variables to sudden shocks is a fact that many macroeconomic models struggle to explain.
+While several theories of bounded rationality have been proposed to justify this inertia, no consensus has emerged among them.
+I show canonical heterogeneous agent models — Blanchard (1985) perpetual youth and Bewley (1986) incomplete markets — can match this fact by directly using expectations data instead of model-based expectations within a semi-structural estimation framework.
+To analyze the determinants and policy implications of macroeconomic inertia, I then adopt a model of boundedly-rational Bayesian learning, which can explain patterns of forecast errors in expectations data that prior theories struggle to account for.
+Incorporating this into a heterogeneous-agent New Keynesian (HANK) environment, I provide a theory for how inertia arises endogenously.
+Inertia occurs due to delayed amplification of an initial shock and persists due to self-reinforcing expectations that gradually unanchor.
+I consider two dimensions of government policy 1) responsiveness to fluctuations, e.g. the slope of the Taylor rule, and 2) speed of government debt repayment and show how systematic changes along these dimensions can reduce the degree of inertia.

 Selected Works in Progress
 -----------------